How to Make Smoked Mac and Cheese

 Transfer the skillet to the smoker and cook for 45-50 minutes.
 Remove and serve warm.

-Tip: The lower and slower, the better!
+TIP: The lower and slower, the better!
 You don’t want to smoke higher than 225 F because the mac and cheese could dry out.
 You also want to cook it least 45 minutes to allow the dish to take in that good smoky flavor.

 Storing Leftovers